 In this eight-week summer program beginning in Paris and moving on to London, students will study the historical development of architectural styles and aesthetics.
-Courses will draw on the art and architecture of the cities themselves and on their extraordinary infrastructure.
+Courses will draw on the art and architecture of the cities themselves and on their extraordinary museums.
 Through classroom lectures and local excursions in both cities, students will be asked to consider and account for points of similarity and difference in architectural detail and aesthetics.
-Students will spend four weeks in Paris, completing one course before moving on to the remaining four weeks in London to complete the second course.
-This program is ideal for students interested in art history, architecture and urban studies.
+Students will spend four weeks in Paris, completing one course at the BU Paris Academic Center before moving on to the remaining four weeks in London to complete the second course at the BU London Academic Center.
+This program is ideal for students interested in art history, architecture, and urban studies.

 Students enroll in the following two courses.

 - CAS AH 383 Paris Architecture and Urbanism (4 credits)

 - Taught in Paris.

 - Traces the development of Parisian architecture and urbanism, from the Roman era to the present, focusing on the 19th and 20th centuries and emphasizing dynamic relationships among architecture, urban development, and socio-political history.

 - CAS AH 381 London Architecture and Urbanism (4)

 - Explores the evolution of urban form in London from the walled town of the Middle Ages to the modern city, discussing town planning and architecture in relation to urban, economic, and cultural history, and to the other arts.
 Donnellan.